RKlompUU/SCRIPTAnalyser/README.md

 For example, if file scriptA contains an output script (in ByteString format, the same format as these occur in the Blockchain itself), run the following in Bash: BitcoinAnalysis.exe < scriptA
 The same but with more verbose output: BitcoinAnalysis.exe 2 < scriptA

+Some example output scripts can be found in folder scripts/